 Lumbar spine anatomy is unique because it is formed by strong vertebrae.
 It is unique in being strong and flexible.
 Lumbar spine provides mobility in many different planes including flexion, extension, side bending, and rotation.

-Lumbar spine consists of 5 vertebrae linked by joint capsules, flexible ligaments/tendons and muscles.
+Lumbar spine consists of 5 vertebrae linked by joint capsules, flexible ligaments/tendons, and muscles.

-Lumbar spine is very strong and protects the highly sensitive spinal cord and spinal nerve roots.
+The lumbar spine is very strong and protects the highly sensitive spinal cord and spinal nerve roots.
 It can withstand excessive loads while simultaneously protecting neurologic function and providing flexibility and stability.

 This intricate interplay between the different anatomic components of the lumbar spine provides efficient motion and function that enables us so much mobility.

 The five vertebral bodies and intervertebral disks of the lumbar spine withstand significant physiologic loads.
-The intervertebral segment of the lumbar spine consists of a three-articulation complex, the disk-vertebral body and two posterior apophyseal (facet) joints, to resist these high loads and stresses.
+The intervertebral segment of the lumbar spine consists of a three-articulation complex, the disk-vertebral body, and two posterior apophyseal (facet) joints, to resist these high loads and stresses.

 Structure of Lumbar Spine

 The vertebral bodies are a cylindrical mass of cancellous bone with a cortical shell.
 In between are the discs consisting of the annulus fibrosus, the nucleus pulposus, and the cartilaginous and bony endplates of the vertebral bodies.

 The vertebral bodies and discs from the anterior column of the spine, which is responsible for resisting approximately 80% of axial compressive loads and maintaining spinal rigidity and alignment.